hshibli2002/Audiowave-gRPC-Hub/README.md

 ## Features

 - CRUD operations for songs, artists, and playlists.
+[X]
 - Elastic search integration for enhanced searching.
+(Ongoing) []
-- User management with follow and like features for artists and songs.
+- User management with follow and like features for artists and songs in addition to their metadata. []

 ## Prerequisites